 - 12.3 Upon withdrawal of approval, the Delivery Partner shall be informed in writing by the Principal or nominee that it may not advertise the programme using the name of the UoA or in any other way implicate the UoA, save for those necessary and approved instances associated with the cohorts of students completing their studies at the collaborating institution. - 12.4 The students will be informed of the termination by the UoA and provided with full details of progression options available to them.
-They will be provided with details of who they may contact to discuss the options. - 12.5 The UK Quality Code states: 'Where a decision is made to exit from the partnership, an action plan, agreed between the partner(s), will ensure the satisfactory close-out of all related matters.
-The partners should ensure that any requirements relating to ensuring that students can complete their course are met.' - 12.6 The UoA shall ensure by suitable means that the interests of students on the programme are protected as far as is possible by one or more of the following measures: - arranging for existing students to undertake the remainder of their studies at the UoA or elsewhere; - allowing existing students to complete the programme at the delivery partner whilst permitting no new cohorts to enrol on the programme; - 12.7 In any of the above cases, full consultation with students, Link Tutors, External Examiners and the Delivery Partner must take place for determination of the best programme(s) of action.
+They will be provided with details of who they may contact to discuss the options. - 12.5 Section B10, Quality Assurance Agency Quality Code states: 'Degree-awarding bodies retain responsibility for ensuring that students admitted to a programme who wish to complete it under their awarding authority can do so in the event that a delivery organisation or support provider or partner withdraws from an arrangement or that the degree- awarding body decides to terminate an arrangement'.
+The UoA shall ensure by suitable means that the interests of students on the programme are protected as far as is possible by one or more of the following measures: - arranging for existing students to undertake the remainder of their studies at the UoA or elsewhere; - allowing existing students to complete the programme at the delivery partner whilst permitting no new cohorts to enrol on the programme; - 12.6 In any of the above cases, full consultation with students, Link Tutors, External Examiners and the Delivery Partner must take place for determination of the best programme(s) of action.